 Keep in mind that Dumeril’s boas tend to drink lots of water, so be prepared to replace the substrate frequently.

 Best Dumeril’s Boa Substrates

 The best substrates offer the above benefits as well as mimic a reptile’s natural environment.
-In Dumeril’s boas’ natural habitat, they spend a lot of time on dirt and forest floor littered with leaves.
-As a result, these are the best substrates you can use for your snake:
+In Dumeril’s boas’ natural habitat, they spend a lot of time on a sandy dirt forest floor littered with leaves.
+Here are some of the best substrates for re-creating that kind of environment:

 - DIY naturalistic mix: 60% organic topsoil, 40% play sand.
 Both ingredients can be found for cheap at your local home improvement store.